Nursing (Adult)

 This module builds on Foundation Level Nursing Practice in (Year 1) and Developing Nursing Practice in Adult Health (Year 2), focusing on the multifactorial needs of people who access services and the role of the adult nurse in supporting them in living well.
 The module will also focus on psychopharmacology and prescriber ‘readiness’ as a NQN.

 This module will allow apprentices/students to develop and apply their learning from their Practice Inquiry module (year 2) and apply it by completing their own project.
-The inquiry project may take different forms depending on the student’s and programme requirements.
-Apprentices/students will conduct and manage their own project but will be supported through group work and a mentor/supervisor.
+The inquiry project may take different forms depending on the student’s and the programme requirements.
+Apprentices/students will conduct and manage their own project and will be supported through group work and by a mentor/supervisor.

 Entry requirements